MattWallingford/TAPS/README.md

 ### Training Options
 ```
 --
-lam - The sparsity coefficient.
+--  **lam** - The sparsity coefficient.
 Larger lam results in fewer layers being tuned (λ in the paper).
-dataset - relative path to dataset
+--dataset - relative path to dataset
+--model_type -
-lr - Learning rate
+--lr - Learning rate
-model_path - relative path to pretrained model.
+--model_path - relative path to pretrained model.
 Default will use the pytorch pretrained model.
 ```

 ### Sequential TAPS Training